-Each morning we’ll be leaving from Glencoe village, we’ll be staying at the Ballacullish Hotel but you are welcome to select your own for the workshop and meet each morning at the Ballacullish.
+Each morning we’ll be leaving from Fort William where we’ll be staying, but you are welcome to select your own for the workshop and meet each morning.
 Accommodation and meals are not included in the workshop but transport between all locations is included.

 Fitness Level Required: 3/5

 We’ll be working in the mountains, near waterfalls and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required for this workshop.
 Due to the environment of this workshop, a number of locations are not be accessible to wheelchair users.